rte-france/pallas-slenderpy/doc/index.rst

-..
-Structvib documentation master file, created by sphinx-quickstart on Thu Mar 18 09:09:09 2021.
+.. slenderpy documentation master file, created by sphinx-quickstart on Thu Mar 18 09:09:09 2021.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Structvib's documentation!
+Welcome to slenderpy's documentation!
 =====================================

-**Structvib** is a python package for simulating the motion of long-span structures (cables and beams) using Python.
+**slenderpy** is a python package for simulating the motion of long-span structures (cables and beams) using Python.

-Cables and beams have many structural and engineering applications: cable-stayed bridges, guyed masts, mooring lines, overhead lines.
-Structvib can compute the response of the cable or beam structure to a dynamic excitation.
+Cables and beams have many structural and engineering applications: cable-stayed bridges, guyed masts, mooring lines, overhead lines. slenderpy can compute the response of the cable or beam structure to a dynamic excitation.
 The response can then be used for modal analysis, e.g. to find natural frequencies or mode shapes.

-Our objective is to run fast simulations in order perform large parametric studies which cannot be accessed using full 3D codes.
-Structvib has been developed within RTE's research project OLLA.
+Our objective is to run fast simulations in order perform large parametric studies which cannot be accessed using full 3D codes. slenderpy has been developed within RTE's research project OLLA.
 RTE (Réseau de Transport d’Électricité) is the electricity transmission system operator of France.